DBT Informed Music Therapy

 The Spiegel Academy offers a comprehensive DBT Informed Music Therapy Program!

 Complete the requirements to earn a credential with an endorsement as a DBT Informed Music Therapist.
-Enrollment for the year long program opens once a year.
+Enrollment for the year long program opens once a year in March, and the in-depth program starts in April.

 What People are Saying about our DBT Informed Music Therapy Program: